GSA/CFO.gov/_cards/2021-11-26-0511-Advanced-Financial Management-Entry.md

 permalink: /cards/511-Advanced-Financial Management-Entry
 functional_competency_designation: Secondary
 competency: Advanced Financial Management
-competency_group:
+competency_group: Finance
 competency_description: Develop, monitor, interpret, and report standardized processes/operations to ensure transparency and compliance with financial statutory, regulatory, and leadership guidance with the intent of promoting effectiveness and accountability.
 level: "7-9"
 behavior_illustrations: Develops and utilizes financial processes and resources to ensure effectiveness and accountability ?
 Performs finance functions with a high degree of effectiveness and efficiency ?
 Interprets and advises others on accounting and financial policies, regulations and principles on new mandates and highly controversial issues having component and Agency-wide impacts
 proficiency_level_definition: Applies the competency in the simplest situations ?
 Requires close and extensive guidance ?
 Demonstrates awareness of concepts and processes ?
 Applies the competency in exceptionally difficult situations ?
 Serves as a key resource and advises others ?
 Demonstrates comprehensive, expert understanding of concepts and processes
 relevant_courses:

-filters: Advanced-Financial Management GS-7-9 series-0511
+filters: Finance-Advanced-Financial-Management GS-7-9 series-0511
 ---

 <div class="card-content-column behavior">